Mariam Al-Batool Mosque: History

 The mosque is built at Corradino Hill, close to the Corradino Lines and the Kordin III megalithic temple.
 The formerly public land, circa 6,700 m2, was bought (or donated) from the Maltese government in 1975 which consisted of an undeveloped site.
-A full development application was drafted by 16 April 1975.
+A full development application was accepted by the pertinent authorities on 16 April 1975.
 Construction on the mosque started in 1978 and finished in 1982 when it was opened to the public.
 The mosque was officially opened in 1984 by Muammar Gaddafi when Malta and Libya signed the Treaty of "Friendship and Cooperation".
 The mosque and Islamic centre were given diplomatic immunity by the Maltese Government.
 Muammar Gaddafi directly contributed to the project both by buying the land and by partly funding the construction of the mosque.

 The mosque is found on the side of Dom Mintoff Road (formerly Corradino Road) and is administered by the World Islamic Call Society (WICS).
 It was built during Prime Minister Dom Mintoff's term in office during the first wave of economic negotiations between Malta and Libya.
 The Government of Malta, under Prime Minister Dom Mintoff, has also contributed to the building of the Mosque.
 The Mosque and the minaret cost roughly £M 900,000.